KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 <summary><b>"VS to AI" Transfers</b></summary>

 Code is sent from VS to the AI chat with the `Send to AI` commands from the document right-click menu.
 The available commands show depending on what is right-clicked:
-- File to AI: anywhere in the document
+- File/Multiple Files to AI: anywhere in the document
 - Snippet to AI: on highlighted text
 - Function to AI: on a function name, where the function definition is within that same document